robert-baldwin/pg-rebac/README.md

 }
 ```

-In the `WITH` clause the familiar `IN` operator can be used to check if a value is contained in a list of values.
+In the `WHERE` clause the familiar `IN` operator can be used to check if a value is contained in a list of values.

 Here's the updated query for a simple User-Object permission check: